The Improper Use of Chemical Restraints in Dementia: Why It Matters & What We Can Do Better

 Environmental Triggers and Dementia

 Understanding potential environmental triggers that lead to responsive behaviours can provide proactive support and create a cohesive living environment.
 Dementia can significantly impact cognitive functioning and behaviour, and certain environmental factors can intensify symptoms or trigger challenging behaviours.
 Let’s explore some common environmental triggers and examples of related responsive behaviours.
-Noise and Overstimulation: 1.
+Noise and Overstimulation 1.
 Background…

 Keep reading